ldsomeone/IoT-Weather-LFD/README.md

 ### Coding

-1. Add code to create rest api and webserver
+1. Code the Adrduino -.
-    >
+    >  Taking the reading from the ultrasonic sensor and dht-11 weather sensor

-    >
+    > LED code - vary the colour based on the temperature.
+I.e. if it is hot red is displayed, if it is cold, blue is displayed and so on.

-2.
+2. Add code to create rest api and webserver

-3.
+3. Setup code to host the server

-4.
+4. Make an index page for the website

-5.
+     > Seup with head/footer and css

-    >
+     > Put the readings from the sensors onto the webpage

 ### Worklog and Commits